Krishna Water Disputes Tribunal: KWDT II Draft Award

 Subject to all riparian states agreement not to use groundwater as an alternative source to surface water resource (i.e. to use groundwater sparingly), KWDT-1 excluded groundwater use from the beneficial uses for which Krishna River water allocations were made.
 Ground water exploitation has increased many folds in last 35 years.
-KWDT-2 has not deliberated how the ever increasing unauthorised ground water use is diminishing the inflows in the river and the river water quality.
+KWDT-2 has not deliberated how the ever increasing unauthorized ground water use is diminishing the inflows in the river and the river water quality.
 The water allocation by KWDT-1 itself is 83% of 2578 TMC total water availability.
-During the decade/years 1998–2007, 510 TMC on an average per year was discharged into sea after utilising 1892 TMC out of 2402 TMC annual average yield (page 303 of KWDT-2) in the river which is only 21% of total yield.
+During the decade/years 1998–2007, 510 TMC on an average per year was discharged into sea after utilizing 1892 TMC out of 2402 TMC annual average yield (page 303 of KWDT-2) in the river (water availability less mainly due to unauthorized excessive ground water use) which is only 21% of total yield.
 Already the multi year average TDS of Krishna water is around 450 mg/L which is close to safe maximum of 500 ppm.
 The actual average water availability in the decade (years 1998 to 2007) is less by 176 TMC to the 2578 TMC estimated average water availability by KWDT-2.
 If full water utilisation as permitted by KWDT-1 to the extent of 2130 TMC is achieved in future, the usage would be 88.67% of 2402 TMC water availability which would increase the water salinity to unacceptable level.
 Thus there is no additional water available in the river for further allocation to the riparian states by KWDT-2 in excess of 2130 TMC on average permitted by KWDT-1.
 In fact, the KWDT-1 water use allocations are already in excess of the sustainable water use from the river when moderate environmental flow requirements are to be taken care.

 Unplanned water utilisation in Murray-Darling River basin in Australia has enhanced the alkalinity and salinity of river water beyond safe limits which is affecting the long-term sustainable productivity of the river basin.
 So Murray-Darling Basin Authority is established to take up remedial action plan for recovering the damage occurred to the sustainable productivity of the river basin.
 Water quality and salinity management is made part of this plan.
 It has stipulated that water TDS limit of 500 mg/L (800 μS/cm) on daily basis should not exceed 95% of the duration in a year.
 It has altered existing water use/entitlement of irrigation to enhance the environmental flows required for salt export.